Toilet Gurgling or Bubbling? Here’s What to Do

 The Main Sewer Drain

-• Tree roots have grown through underground pipes, like the main sewer drain pipe to the city or the pipes in the septic system leach field.
-If you suspect tree roots are causing a blockage, the only corrective measure is to replace the piping from the house to the city sewer connection.
+• Tree roots have grown through underground pipes, like the main sewer drain pipe to the city or the lines in the septic system leach field.
+If you think tree roots are causing a blockage, replacing the pipes from your house to the sewer is the only way to fix it.

 • Pipes have holes or separated joints from one another.
 If large holes exist in the drain piping, small animals can clog the pipe by nesting or becoming trapped by the carcass of a small animal.

-Any of the happenings mentioned above can lead to your toilet gurgling and bubbling.
+Any of the abovementioned happenings can lead to your toilet gurgling and bubbling.

 The Toilet Tank